jarekstrzele/obsidian_2/RUST/Rust Programming For Beginners/5 Intermediate Concepts.md

 #rust/memory
 *Memory uses addresses  & offsets.
 Addresses are permanent, data differs
-Offsets can be ised to "index" into some data*
+Offsets can be used to "index" into some data*

 >[!info] Memory
 > - memory is stored using binary (bits: 0 or 1)